Doodleverse/segmentation_gym/README.md

 *Warning* this is alpha software, i.e. not finished with several known bugs.
 Please be patient, thanks.

-> Daniel Buscombe, Marda Science daniel@mardascience.com.
+> Daniel Buscombe, Marda Science.
 Developed for the USGS Coastal Marine Geology program, as part of the Florence Supplemental project

 ![Zoo](https://raw.githubusercontent.com/dbuscombe-usgs/segmentation_zoo/main/zoo-logo.png)